 All healthcare facilities are encouraged to complete an annual Hazard Vulnerability Analysis (HVA) for their organization.
 The HVA provides a systematic approach to identifying natural and man-made hazards and the potential impact that these hazards may have on individual healthcare facilities.
-The risks associated with each hazard are analyzed to prioritize planning, mitigation, response and recovery activities.
+The risks associated with each hazard are analyzed to prioritize planning, mitigation, response, and recovery activities.
 An HVA also provides the healthcare facility with a basis for determining the potential demand for healthcare services and other resources during a crisis.
 The information is then used to develop or revise the healthcare facility’s Emergency Operations Plan (EOP), and identify ways to mitigate the effects of a specific hazard(s).

-Cities and counties are also prepare HVAs.
+Cities and counties are also prepared HVAs.
 A healthcare facility’s/organization’s HVA should consider hazards identified in the community’s HVA.
 Facilities are encouraged to contact their jurisdiction’s Emergency Manager to obtain this information as it may assist you in developing the HVA for your facility.
 At a minimum, healthcare facilities should develop EOP annexes for managing the top 3 to 5 hazards they have identified in their HVA.
 Healthcare facility staff and volunteers should then receive training on the EOP and annexes.
 Exercises should be conducted to test various portions of the EOP after training is completed.

 The EVHC develops a regional healthcare HVA.
 The regional healthcare HVA is then used as a guidance document to focus on projects that will address regional healthcare emergency preparedness weaknesses and capability gaps.
 A copy of our current HVA has been provided to help you understand the hazards in our area.